rahlk/Guides/i3/my_i3_setup.md

 ### 1. Turn on fn-keys

+First we wanna install `playerctl`.
+This is best installed from source.
+Download and install the latest version from [](https://github.com/altdesktop/playerctl/releases/).

+Then, add the following to i3 config:

 ```
 # Pulse Audio controls
 bindsym XF86AudioRaiseVolume exec --no-startup-id pactl set-sink-volume 0 +5% #increase sound volume